-The price channel pattern refers to two parallel trendlines or bands positioned above (channel resistance) and below (channel support) the current price action, within which the price swings are contained most of the time.
+The price channel pattern refers to two parallel trendlines or bands positioned above (channel resistance) and below (channel support) the current price action, within which the price swings are usually contained.
 Traditionally, the channel is delineated with trendlines, which are usually placed across the swing lows and swing highs, but they can be marked by indicator lines placed at certain standard deviations or ATRs from the average price.

 The price channel pattern can be used to trade individual price swings within the channel or the breakout from the channel.
-However, the separation between the two trendlines needs to be wide enough if you want to trade inside the price channel pattern.
+However, the separation between the two trendlines must be wide enough to trade inside the price channel pattern.
 If this is the case, you can buy at the channel support level and sell at the channel resistance level.

-One of the best things about the price channel pattern is that it doesn’t matter if you’re looking at a daily chart or if your long-term trader, this chart pattern works with any trading timeframe, so it’s up to you to decide what timeframe you want to analyze.
-Another interesting thing is that price channel patterns can be found in all markets, including stocks, Forex, mutual funds, futures, exchange-traded funds (ETFs), and more.
+One of the best things about the price channel pattern is that it doesn’t matter if you’re looking at a daily chart or if your are a long-term trader – this chart pattern works with any trading timeframe, so it’s up to you to decide what timeframe you want to analyze.
+Another exciting thing is that price channel patterns can be found in all markets, including stocks, forex, mutual funds, futures, exchange-traded funds (ETFs), and more.

 What is the psychology behind the price channel pattern?

-What creates a price channel in the chart of any security are the forces of supply and demand.
+The forces of supply and demand create a price channel in the chart of any security.
 Supply forces push the price downward, while demand forces push the price upward.
-A certain level of equilibrium is arrived at for the price to swing within a channel, even though it may have an overall trend direction.
+A certain equilibrium level is reached for the price to swing within a channel, even though it may have an overall trend direction.
 Supply forces are more at the upper end of the channel, and you find more demand at the lower end of the channel.
 We can also argue price channels happen because of mean reversion.

 The overall dominating faction would determine the prevailing trend — whether the channel is slopped downward, upward, or sideways moving.
 When supply is generally dominating, the price channel trends downward.
-Likewise, when there’s more overall demand, the price channel trends upward.
+Likewise, the price channel trends upward when there’s more overall demand.
 If there’s an even balance of supply and demand, the price channel is horizontal, so the trend is sideways.